ASK1734/Causal_inference_of_metoo_movement/README.md

 The dataset is expanded using a web scraping script (`webscratching.ipynb`), which collects information from the aforementioned website.

 ## Challenges in Data Collection: Internet Volume Analysis
-An essential aspect of our analysis involves evaluating the internet presence or fame of predators and victims, hypothesizing that this could influence their decision to come forward.
-For this purpose, we utilized the `gtab` package.
+To evaluate the internet presence or fame of predators and victims, and hypothesize its influence on the decision to come forward, we utilized the `gtab` package in conjunction with our custom script `google_trend_data.ipynb`.

 ### Normalization Tool:
-- **Google Trends Normalization:** Google Trends provides relative search interest data on a scale from 0 to 100.
-The `gtab` package is employed to normalize this data, allowing for a more accurate and comparable analysis of search terms across different regions and time periods.
+- **Google Trends Normalization:** Using `gtab`, Google Trends data is normalized to provide a more accurate analysis of search terms across different regions and time periods, given that the original data is on a relative scale of 0 to 100.

 ### Calibration Reference:
-- **Standardizing Search Data:** By comparing terms of interest to a set of anchor terms, `gtab` calibrates the Google Trends data to a more standardized scale.
-This step is crucial for ensuring meaningful comparisons in our analysis.
+- **Standardizing Search Data:** The calibration process involves comparing terms of interest to a set of anchor terms, allowing for more meaningful comparisons across different search terms and timeframes.

 ### Note on Google Trends Data Collection
-- **Challenges with Data Retrieval:** Google Trends limits rapid data collection, occasionally necessitating IP address changes for continued access.
-Our script divides predator and victim names into sublists to manage this process effectively.
+- **Challenges with Data Retrieval:** Due to Google Trends' limitations on rapid data collection, our script categorizes predator and victim names into sublists for effective trend analysis.
+IP changes may be necessary for continuous data retrieval.
-- **Handling Inconsistent Responses:** We encountered varying responses from Google Trends, with some keywords initially marked as 'bad' later being accepted.
-To combat this, we conducted two rounds of data collection – an initial run followed by a rerun for initially missed data.
-This approach ensures comprehensive data collection, culminating in `victim_all.csv` and `predator_all.csv`.
+- **Handling Inconsistent Responses:** Inconsistent responses from Google Trends were addressed by running the data collection process twice – the first to encompass all data and the second to target initially missed data.
+The results are compiled into `victim_all.csv` and `predator_all.csv`.

 ## Data Processing
-- **Integration and Transformation:** The collected data is integrated into a primary Excel sheet and then transformed into a panel data format suitable for statistical analysis.
-This process is facilitated by the script `transform_panel_data.ipynb`.
+- **Integration and Transformation:** Data collected is meticulously integrated into a primary Excel sheet, which is then transformed into a panel data format using `transform_panel_data.ipynb`.
+This format is pivotal for the subsequent statistical analysis.

 ## Statistical Analysis in R
 - **Analytical Approach:** Fixed and random effects analysis is conducted using the `pglm` package in R. This methodological choice is aimed at understanding the varied factors influencing victims' decisions to accuse their predators.